COEXCZ/django-translation-manager/docs/installation.rst

 Download / Installation
 -----------------------

-The easiest way to get and install Translation Manager is via pip, feel free to omit the first two lines if you don't want to use virtualenv
+The easiest way to get and install Django Translation Manager is via pip, feel free to omit the first two lines if you don't want to use virtualenv

 .. code-block:: console